Bismarck Toys for Tots drive spreading holiday cheer

 BISMARCK, N.D.
 (KFYR) - Not every child gets the opportunity to have presents around the holidays.

-Toys for Tots in Bismarck is helping donate $25,000 worth of toys this year to kids in need.
+Toys for Tots in Bismarck helps donate toys to kids in need and distributes them to non-profits.

 Volunteers and businesses helped count and sort the toys.